korynewton/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+PropTypes are used for preemptively checking the type of data a component is receiving.
+Being proactive in checking what data is passed through components can prevent bugs from being introduced into your code either purposefully or by accident.

 - [ ] Describe a life-cycle event in React?
+A lifecycle event is a function which is called during specific times during the lifespan of a compoennt.
+For example, the componentDidMount() function is called just after the component is rendered to the DOM.
+We can use these built in life-cycle event functions to update, fetch and remove components in a more controlled and meaningful way.

 - [ ] Explain the details of a Higher Order Component?
+A Higher Order Component is a function that can receive a component as an argument.
+By passing components through a higher order component we can create reusable components that even have their own seperate state if that is what we are looking for, very simply.
+We can also use higher order components as a sort of gate keeper by passig it two components and depending on some logic, render two different UIs for the user.
+This works great for a login screen.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+1) CSS: Simple, effective.
+Widely understood as it has been used for many years in styling html.
+2) styled:components: Being able to write css in javascript is a huge plus when you are already in a javascript/component mindset.
+Styles can be reused by exporting them wherever they are needed.
+Logic can be introduced as props to add changes to reusable features depending on where they are in the App
+3) reactstrap: The main benefit is that you can build a very nice looking application by importing premade and prestyled components.
+It can turn a very bland styled application into something professional in  surprisinly few lines of code.

 ## Project Setup